wasp-lang/wasp/web/docs/project/css-frameworks.md

 ## Tailwind

-To enable support for Tailwind in your project, you need to add two config files—[`tailwind.config.cjs`](https://tailwindcss.com/docs/configuration#configuration-options) and `postcss.config.cjs`—to the root directory.
+To enable support for Tailwind in your project, you need to add two config files — [`tailwind.config.cjs`](https://tailwindcss.com/docs/configuration#configuration-options) and `postcss.config.cjs` — to the root directory.

 With these files present, Wasp installs the necessary dependencies and copies your configuration to the generated project.
 You can then use [Tailwind CSS directives](https://tailwindcss.com/docs/functions-and-directives#directives) in your CSS and Tailwind classes on your React components.

 ```bash title="tree ." {13-14}
 .